Professional Evidence (Government and Policy) (11237.1)

 |2021||UC - Canberra, Bruce||Semester 2||02 August 2021||Flexible||Dr Michael Depercy|

 |2022||UC - Canberra, Bruce||Semester 1||07 February 2022||Flexible||Dr Michael Walsh|

 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||Flexible||Dr Michael Depercy|

-There is no set textbooks for this unit.
-Required readings will be made available via Canvas site and library site.
+There is no set textbook for this unit.
+Required readings will be made available via the Canvas site.

 Required IT skills